LSWR S11 class

-The LSWR Class S11 was a class of 10 4-4-0 steam locomotives designed for express passenger work by Dugald Drummond.
-They were introduced to services on the London and South Western Railway in 1903.
-None of the class survived into preservation after their brief career in British Railways ownership.
+The LSWR Class S11 was a class of 10 4-4-0 steam locomotives built for express passenger work on the London and Southwestern Railway by Dugald Drummond in 1903.

 Background

 The problem of uniting both power and traction in a compact express passenger locomotive design had taxed the Locomotive Superintendents of the LSWR for many years.
 Joseph Beattie was the first to establish the LSWR's policy of using smaller wheeled locomotives to handle these steep gradients.

 Dugald Drummond attempted to grasp the nettle by utilising his new T9 class over the arduous route.
 It soon became clear that despite the merits of the T9s for fast running on the various express passenger services to the west of England, the large wheels of the class were not suited for the task in hand.
 A new design of locomotive was needed that incorporated the desired improvements to enable fast running on gradients.